Contributing CodePhabricator Contributor Documentation (Contributing in Detail)

 Rise to prominence.
 We're more willing to accept borderline changes from community members who are active, make multiple contributions, or have a history with the project.
 This is not carte blanche, but distinguishing yourself can make us feel more comfortable about supporting a change which is slightly outside of our comfort zone.

-To actually submit a patch, run arc diff in phabricator/, arcanist/, or libphutil/.
+To actually submit a patch, run arc diff in phabricator/ or arcanist/.
 When executed in these directories, arc should automatically talk to the upstream install.
 You can add epriestley as a reviewer.

 You should read the relevant coding convention documents before you submit a change.
 If you're a new contributor, you don't need to worry about this too much.
 Just try to make your code look similar to the code around it, and we can help you through the details during review.